 Step 4.
-(Optional, depending on time available and sensitivity of the participants.)
-Ask if any of the participants can recall some time when they felt hurt because someone did not seem to respect them.
+Ask participants if they can recall some time when they felt hurt because someone did not seem to respect them.
 These include things people have said about us to make us feel a fool or stupid or silly, such as "It's no use talking to him, he's too busy dreaming."
 Try and remember one or two such hurtful statements.
 Why do people put each other down?
 Is it because the things they say are true or because they do not respect one another, both or neither?
 Is your dignity hurt when others do not respect you?
 How does it feel to you?
 What do you mean by dignity?